What tools do you use as a construction management leader to measure success?

 2. Bid and Take-Off Performance

-Is your bidding process currently on track, or are there areas in which you could improve?
-Making the right adjustments in this department can directly affect your bottom line.
+Is your bidding process currently on track, or are there areas you could improve?
+Making suitable adjustments in this department can directly affect your bottom line.
 It’s essential to see clearly how your purchasing and estimating teams are trying to earn more work and whether or not those efforts are paying off in the right way.